 - At least 4 high-quality and high-res images with corresponding captions and proper credit to illustrate the article.
 (Maximum image size is 100MB and must be JPEG format).

-- We don’t repeat topics and all submissions must be original content.
+- We don’t repeat topics and all submissions must be original.

 - Our readers love research and data-based information.
 As a potential contributor, we encourage you to use it knowing that you’ll assume the role of verifying all facts in your piece before submitting it.

 - Don’t be afraid to tackle sophisticated issues and topics.
 Write your piece as if you are communicating with a savvy colleague.

 - If you are looking to promote your brand, please check out our Media Kit for paid opportunities.

 Are you looking to have a direct promotion of your brand, product or solution?